Slayerz88/python-backend/README.md

-DOWNLOAD THE ZIP FILE FOR ALL THE CODE
+DOWNLOAD THE ZIP FILE (backend assessment_zip.zip) FOR ALL THE CODE

 ## 1⃣ Problem Understanding & Assumptions